Our expert in braces and dental trainers

-- It is easy to clean and to take care of
+- It is easy to clean and maintain

-- Clean it after each use, with lukewarm water and soap
+- Sanitize after each use with lukewarm soap and water

-- Special tablets can also be used to clean the device
+- Special tablets can also be used to sanitize the appliance

-- When not worn, the dental trainer must be kept in its special box.
+- When not worn, the dental trainer must be kept in the special box.